 12. Cumbria & Lake District, England

-Cumbria and Lake District are often considered to be the place to come if you want to experience the most beautiful scenery in England.
-With sparkling glacial lakes, secret valleys, rolling hills, historic buildings, castles, charming towns, and villages it's a pleasure to explore.
+Cumbria and Lake District are often considered being the place to come if you want to experience the most beautiful scenery in England.
+With sparkling glacial lakes, secret valleys, rolling hills, historic buildings, castles, charming towns, and villages, it's a pleasure to explore.
 Visit the romantic castle Brougham Castle, walk along the longest surviving stretch of Hadrian's Wall and take a boat tour on Ullswater.

 I would love to return to Cumbria and Lake District when the trees are blooming.
 When I visited the area during early spring, I still saw the greenest grass I've ever seen and cute daffodils dancing in the breeze.
 But I can't wait to return and see Cumbria and Lake District in all its glory.